 What are the symptoms of mumps?

-The most noticeable symptom of mumps is the swelling of the (parotid) glands, which are found in the cheeks and just below the ears.
+The most noticeable symptom of mumps is the swelling of the (parotid) salivary glands, which are located in the cheeks and just below the ears.

 Other symptoms include: